University of Huddersfield International Study Centre

 English language: Academic IELTS for UKVI 5.5 (minimum of 5.5 in all components), or equivalent*

-Age on entry: 17+ (in the September or October of the academic year you begin your course at the International Study Centre)
+Age on entry: 17+ (in the September or October of the academic year you wish to start at the International Study Centre).
+Must turn 18 before the start of your undergraduate degree

 Visit our entry requirements page for a complete list of country-specific entry requirements.